eniomarku/SafeLib/README.md

 2. 5.9.0-050900rc6-generic kernel version <br />
 3. Intel SGX DCAP https://github.com/intel/SGXDataCenterAttestationPrimitives/ <br />

-**Note** For the second type of environment some changes are needed to be done in the current version of SafeLib published in this repository, as mentioned below: <br />
+**Note** For the second type of environment some changes are needed to be done in the current version of SafeLib published in this repository, as given below: <br />

 b.1  uncomment the function *static  void netdev_no_ret_dummy* at dpdk_iface.h<br />
-b.2 compat.h, and kni_dev.h (both part of dpdk) needs to be patched in order to support kernel 5.9 version<br />
+b.2 Uncomment the part of the code between *ridder added .... ridder closed* at compat.h, and kni_dev.h (both part of dpdk)<br />

-Please contact us in order to get help for patching the neccessary files, in case your tested environment is different from a)

 # Installation: